 A 2019 survey of Seuss’ works found that just 2 percent of human characters were people of color — 98 percent were white.
 Portrayal of and references to Black characters relied heavily on anti-Blackness and images of white superiority, the study found.

-In “And to Think That I Saw It on Mulberry Street,” a white man is shown using a whip on a man of color.
+In “And to Think That I Saw It on Mulberry Street,” a white man is shown holding a whip above a man of color and the elephant he's riding on.
 In “If I Ran the Zoo,” a white boy holds a large gun while standing on the heads of three Asian men.
 “If I Ran the Zoo” also features two men from Africa who are shirtless, shoeless and wearing grass skirts while holding an exotic animal.